 Bring your Past Experience into the Future of Food & Agriculture

-Agricultural career paths to consider for jobs in farming
+career paths to consider in the evolving world of urban farming

-If you are considering agricultural career opportunities, the options are exciting.
+If you are considering being part of the future of food with a new career opportunity, the options are exciting.

 While starting your own farm will always be popular, we believe the industry will soon be vastly underserved in skilled labor.
 Farms are becoming attractive options for people in tech, media, marketing, business management, logistics, public relations, engineering, design, CAD, manufacturing, data, cloud computing and compliance.